-SWERC 2017 will be hosted by Télécom ParisTech, at the following address: Télécom ParisTech, 46 rue Barrault 75013 Paris, France (see map above)
+SWERC 2017 was hosted by Télécom ParisTech, at the following address: Télécom ParisTech, 46 rue Barrault 75013 Paris, France (see map above)

 The closest subway stop to Télécom is Corvisart on Metro line 6.
 Nearby stops (15 min walking distance) include Cité universitaire (RER B), Denfert-Rochereau (RER B, Metro lines 4 and 6), Place d'Italie (metro lines 5, 6, 7), and tramway stop Stade Charléty (tram line 3b).

 The closest bus stop is Vergniaud (bus 62).
 Buses 21, 57, and 67 also stop close to Télécom.